yandex-cloud/docs/en/application-load-balancer/operations/target-group-update.md

 # Edit a target group

-You can add or remove VMs from a target group.
+You can add or remove instances from a target group.

 ## Add a VM to a target group {#add-targets}